 Surround Sound and Dolby Atmos/DTS:X

 You no longer need to use multiple speakers or drivers for cinematic surround sound.
 A soundbar can now produce virtual 3D surround by using the right technologies.
+Most supreme quality Dolby Atmos soundbars enable you to experience the best cinematic surround sound.

 The components in your soundbar can also contribute to true surround.
 The best soundbar under 500 will offer rear satellite speakers and subwoofers to fully make use of true realistic sound.
 However, if you lack space, a single soundbar can offer virtual 3D surround with the right set up and technology.